AndreCorreaSantos/ames_AndreVictor/README.md

 # Hugging Face Deploy

- the "Ames" directory contains a hugging face deploy of an api that contains our Best model
+ The "Ames" directory contains a hugging face deploy of an api that contains our Best model

  To use it send a POST request to https://andrecorrea-ames.hf.space/predict with a json containing the processed model features in the request's body.

+ It's possible to test and try out the API through the link https://andrecorrea-ames.hf.space/docs

+ The documentation is available at https://andrecorrea-ames.hf.space/redocs

 # Self Host
 ## Alternatively we can also self host the api by entering the "api" directory: